Posted on Leave a comment

 It makes use of the normal 3 way switch to achieve this.

-Then, of course, I realised that the main use for this wouldn’t be in Fender Esquires but in single pickup builds.
+Then, of course, I realized that the main use for this wouldn’t be in Fender Esquires but in single pickup builds.
 The single pickup movement is getting bigger and this is the perfect tool to give those guitars extra versatility while still using a single Tele style bridge pickup.

 So the experiments and trials began, there’s a lot to test with this sort of pickup.
+There were a lot of trials to get the 3 sounds to work well together, that’s different amps, pedals and most importantly with different drummers and bass players.

 The ‘Cruel Mistress’ part was easy, it’s my best selling Telecaster pickup set.
 The middle position is based on a ’61 Esquire I once had the good fortune of getting to know.
 I was going for that clear, ringing bridge pickup tone we all know and love, a sound that stands out from a mix.
-I was so happy with how this pickup turned out that I have since made a Telecaster set from it – The Dutchess.
+I was so happy with how this pickup turned out that I have since made a Telecaster set from it – The Duchess.
 The third position I’m calling ‘Gold Foil’ but I could have equally called it ‘Lipstick’.
 It’s a tone in the character of that style of pickup though technically is neither.

 I sat on the design for quite a while (about a year) thinking that although I really liked it the idea might be a bit complicated.
+I didn’t think people would want a pickup with all those switching options.
+I had done all the testing, was really happy with the sounds and feel but didn’t do anything about it.

 Then on a whim I just posted on Instagram about it and received a huge response.
 It seemed players and builders liked the idea.
 So here it is, the Pandora 3 way Esquire.